JNCJcoder/GL2020-AppList-Manager/README.md

 1118010 = Monster Hunter World: Iceborne
 ```

-Hint: use [Get DLC Info from SteamDB](https://github.com/Sak32009/GetDLCInfoFromSteamDB) using "APPID = APPIDNAME".
+Tip: use [Get DLC Info from SteamDB](https://github.com/Sak32009/GetDLCInfoFromSteamDB) using "APPID = APPIDNAME".

-## Using
+## Usage
 </br>

 1. Place the files "AppList-Manager.exe" and "AppListIndex.txt" inside the same folder as the GL2020

 2. Follow the "Adding Game/DLC in the list"

-3. Opens "AppList-Manager.exe" with CMD or Powershell.
+3. Open "AppList-Manager.exe" in CMD or Powershell.

 4. Done.